fderuiter/face_stretcher/README.md

 and builds the production bundle on every push and pull request.

 ## Deployment
 Vercel can build and host this app directly from GitHub.
-The included `vercel.json` file tells Vercel to run `npm run build` and publish the contents of the `dist` directory.
-If you connect the repository to Vercel's Git integration, every push to `main` will trigger a new deployment without any additional tokens.
+When connected via the Git integration, Vercel automatically runs `npm run build` and serves the contents of the `dist` directory.
+The `vercel.json` file only defines a catch‑all rewrite so that the SPA works when users refresh on deep links.
+No tokens are required when deploying this way.

 For setups that still rely on the GitHub Actions workflow found in `.github/workflows/deploy.yml`, you will need to provide the following secrets: